Top 9 Strategies on How to Reduce Taxable Income

 Final Thoughts

-Now that you know the different strategies on how to reduce taxable income, the next step would be to choose a method that suits your finances, household, and the nature of your employment to make the most of these potential tax deductions.
+Now that you know the different strategies on how to lower your taxes, the next step would be to choose a method that suits your finances, household, and the nature of your employment to make the most of these potential tax deductions.

 Finally, make it a habit to keep records of your pay stubs.
 Your pay stubs allow you to compare your gross and net earnings with your taxes and other deductions and gauge the effectiveness of your chosen tax reduction method.